-10 Things I Learned Teaching in Thailand
+10 Things You'll Learn When Teaching in Thailand

 They say that teachers learn just as much as their students…and they say it because it’s true.
 A few months after I graduated university, I, like many other young people, made the choice to move abroad and teach English in a foreign country for a year.

 It was scary, exciting, and awesome—and I may be a little biased, but I kinda think everyone should do it once in their life.
 It may sound corny, but my year in Thailand taught me things I didn’t even know I needed to learn, and I’m so grateful that I had that opportunity.

 1. I learned how to communicate in very difficult circumstances

 Let’s just take a minute to talk about that language barrier!
 I didn’t truly realize how much I rely on language and verbal communication for success in every aspect of my life, until I suddenly found myself in a country full of situations where my language was often useless.
 I’m an English major; words are my everything.
 But when words literally failed me, I gained new ways to communicate and get through life.
 Pictures, gestures, intuition, imagination.
 I’m amazed at how much I was able to accomplish without language.

 2. I learned how to be flexible and adaptable

 When you’re on the job hunt, there are a few buzzwords you’ll probably hear quite frequently.
 “Flexibility” and “adaptability” are just two of them.
 Well, nothing in my life has taught me as much flexibility and adaptability as living and teaching in Thailand.

 Every morning was a new adventure - I would approach my day with my carefully-written lesson plans, I’d launch right into teaching a class, only to be interrupted 10 minutes in to hear “Today the students have vaccinations.”
 Or - “Today the students have activities.
 No class all morning.”